aiidateam/aiida-website/docs/news/posts/2025-11-07-human-in-the-loop.md

 - Manually deciding the next step of an adaptive workflow.

-We're exploring ways to bring this approach into production workflows—for example, in the AiiDA-Quantum ESPRESSO plugin, where we could pause and resume jobs after cluster-side issues.
+We're currently exploring ways to bring this approach into production workflows, for example, in the AiiDA-Quantum ESPRESSO plugin, where we could pause and resume jobs after cluster-side issues.

 Do you think AiiDA should have native support for human feedback loops?
 For example: